 First aid steps to take:

-- Call 911 before you begin treating someone who may have a dislocation, especially if the accident that caused the injury may be life threatening.
+- Call 911 or the local emergency number before you begin treating someone who may have a dislocation, especially if the accident that caused the injury may be life threatening.

 - If the person has a serious injury, check their airway, breathing, and circulation.
 If necessary, begin CPR, or bleeding control.